McMichaels gets federal life sentence, but state time comes first

 Before Wood read Travis McMichael's sentence, Marcus Arbery Sr. pleaded with the judge to give the maximum federal sentence.
 He urged her also to ensure that McMichael's state sentence be given priority.

-All three men were convicted Feb.
+The three men were convicted Feb.
 22 in U.S. District Court in Brunswick of attempted kidnapping and violating Arbery's rights to use a public street because he was Black.
-The McMichaels additionally were charged with brandishing a firearm in the commission of a violent crime; Travis McMichael also was charged with discharging a firearm in a violent crime.
+The McMichaels additionally were charged with brandishing a firearm in the commission of a violent crime.
+Travis McMichael was also charged with discharging a firearm in a violent crime.

 Wood sentenced Travis McMichael to life in federal prison, plus 10 years.
 Gregory McMichael, 66, received life in federal prison plus seven years.